veyon/docs/admin/ldap.rst

 If a generic Veyon configuration is to be used for example at several sites with different Base DNs, Veyon can be configured such that the Base DN is always dynamically queried using the :index:`LDAP naming contexts`.
 Therefore the equally named option has to be activated and the naming context attribute must be changed.
 You can use the :guilabel:`Test` button to verify, whether a Base DN can be found.

-After importing a generic Veyon configuration without a fixed Base DN it is also possible to find the Base DN through the :ref:`LDAP-CLI` and write it to the local configuration.
+After importing a generic Veyon configuration without a fixed Base DN it is also possible to find the Base DN through the :ref:`LDAPCLI` and write it to the local configuration.

-.. _EnvironmentSettings:
+.. _LDAPEnvironmentSettings:

 Environment settings
 --------------------